Choosing a mattress

 The top of the mattress should be high enough so that you can get down from the bed rather than get up from the bed, that is, you should not need to force your knees to raise your body from the bed.
 An average height is 60...65 cm (24...26 in).

-If you want to make a solid custom bed foundation, make its legs and the frame which sits on and around the legs from wood beams that are 8 * 8 cm (3 * 3 in) thick.
+If you want to make a solid custom bed foundation, make its legs and the frame which sits on (and around) the legs from wood beams that are 8 * 8 cm (3 * 3 in) thick.
+Between the bottom of the legs and the frame, put small beams at 45 degrees to provide the legs resistance to longitudinal and lateral movements, like it may happen during sex.
 For a 2 people bed, add 2 beams, from head to toe, that are spaced equally along the width of the bed foundation.
-In order to provide support for the mattress but still allow it to ventilate, on top of the beams, left to right, put wood slats that are 2 cm (1 in) thick, 5 cm (2 in) wide and 5 cm (2 in) apart.
+In order to provide support for the mattress but still allow it to ventilate, on top of the beams, left to right, put wood slats that are 2...3 cm (1 in) thick, 5 cm (2 in) wide and 5 cm (2 in) apart.

-The pillow is as important as is the mattress itself, and should only be chosen in pair with the mattress.
+The pillow is as important as the mattress itself, and should only be chosen in pair with the mattress.

-A pillow should be made from memory foam in order to provide stability (not bounciness) to the head during sleep.
+A pillow should be made from memory foam in order to provide motion stabilization (instead of bounciness) to the head during sleep, and to not push back into your nape.
+Since memory foam is deformed by heat, aside from weight, it doesn't push back into your nape.

-When searching for a pillow to buy, you should start with a wavy pillow.
-Such a pillow is designed to have its middle thinner than the sides.
+A wavy pillow is designed to have its middle thinner than the top and bottom sides.
 This allows the head to sink in the pillow more than the neck, and so the head, neck and backbone stay straight in line.
-Usually, the sides of the pillow have different thicknesses so that if one of them doesn't fit your neck, the other might.
+Usually, the top and bottom sides have different thicknesses so that if one of them doesn't fit your neck, the other might.

 A little story about bouncy-foam pillows